How to Get Paid $15/Hour as a Search Engine Evaluator

 Payment method: As an independent contractor, you’ll need to invoice Appen once a month.
 Payments are made via direct deposit within 30 days of receipt.
-You can make as much as $16 per hour at Appen.
+You can make as much as $23 per hour at Appen, according to Glassdoor.

 Equipment requirements: You need to provide your own personal computer running Google Chrome.
 Additionally, you’ll need to have high-speed internet access and up-to-date anti-virus and anti-spyware software.